ZoneMinder/zoneminder/README.txt

 zmtrigger.pl  -  This is an optional script  that  is  a  more generic  solution  to external triggering of  alarms.
 It  can handle  external connections via either internet socket,  unix socket  or file/device interfaces.
-You can either use  it  `as is' if you can interface with the existing format, or override connections  and channels to customise it to your  needs.
+You can either use  it  'as is' if you can interface with the existing format, or override connections  and channels to customise it to your  needs.
 The format   of  triggers  used  by  zmtrigger.pl  is  as  follows